Skip to Content

 The Little White House

-The second is the Harry S. Truman Little White House, occupied by President Truman for 175 days of his presidency over 11 visits.
-Other US Presidents also visited the Little White House over the years, including Taft, Kennedy, Truman, Clinton, Carter, and Eisenhower.
-Little White House is part of the National Parks System and Florida’s only presidential site.
+President Truman occupied the Harry S. Truman Little White House for 175 days over 11 visits.
+Other US Presidents, such as Taft, Kennedy, Clinton, Carter, and Eisenhower, visited this historic site, part of the National Parks System and Florida’s sole presidential site.

 Mallory Square

-You’ll find Mallory Square in the Historic District.
-This is where locals and visitors gather nightly for amazing sunsets.
-Other points of interest in this district are Duval Street (the main artery of town) which is full of bars, restaurants, and shops and Fort Zachary Taylor.
+Mallory Square is in the Historic District’s northwest tip, where locals and visitors gather for the famous Key West sunsets.
+Other notable attractions in this district include Duval Street, known as the town’s main artery, with its array of bars, restaurants, and shops, as well as Fort Zachary Taylor.

 key-west-sunset-mallory-square